mnemnion/loon/notes/clu/Rationale.md

 Emacs is eloquent.
 It has won its place in history.
 We must retire it, because it is an editor, and editors, as I hope to demonstrate, are wrong.
 That is, the (textual) editor, distinct from the shell, distinct from the language, is harmful, an extrusion, bolt-on or aggregate.
 It should be a use case, just that: a simple, central use case, the editing of texts which themselves comprise programming languages, and the interaction therewith.

 This is the chief reason, salient others include: it is dynamic, with lexicality bolted on.
 The VM is terminally slow.
 The namespace problem shall never be solved.
-Last, but not least, it is in the hands of the Gnomes, and is the handiwork of the Gnome in chief.
+Last, but not least, it is in the hands of the Gnomes, and is the handiwork of the Gnome in Chief.

 I could continue, but to what end?
 I come to bury, not to disparage.
 Emacs comes the closest, of all programs that float upon `bash`, of swallowing its own tail and superseding `bash` entirely.
 That it doesn't do so, may be traced directly to the question of syntax.